pietrobs/Course-rnfirebase/README.md

 # My journey

+Sorry, my english isn't so good, that is my personal challenge ;D

 I started that project with the installation of Basic Kit on https://rnfirebase.io/docs/v5.x.x/installation/basic-kit

 After the git clone just follow the steps, but in the third step you must to go on firebase console (https://console.firebase.google.com/u/0/) to create a new project.